 6. Click on Export and save your file to a desired location.

 Congratulations on completing our SketchUp Tutorial for 3D Printing Beginners!

-License: The text of "SketchUp Tutorial for 3D Printing Beginners" by All3DP is licensed under a Creative Commons Attribution 4.0 International License.
+License: The text of "SketchUp for 3D Printing: A Tutorial for Beginners" by All3DP is licensed under a Creative Commons Attribution 4.0 International License.